FlockIQ/.github/profile/README.md

 4) add captcha
 5) add email ver
 6) make supabase session handling work throughout the app instead of relying on st.session_state
-7) fix the pushing secrets to GitHub/ streamlit secrets deployment issue
 8) implement rls and dls in supabase tables
 9) add functionality to edit forms and responses
 10) figure out a way to add media files (profile pictures and pictures for forms and media in forms)